moughxyz/viberunner/README.md

 **Important:** Because Viberunner gives unrestricted system access to your apps (it's the only way to build a powerful utility), you should never run untrusted code.
 See the Security section at the end of this readme.

+## Pricing

+Viberunner is free during public alpha, but may be monetized in the future to support its development.

 ## 🎨 Key Features

 - **📱 Chrome-style Tabbed Interface**: Open multiple files and apps simultaneously with smooth tab switching